hevnsnt/norecognition/README.md

 I'm a hacker.
 I see technology differently.
 For years, I've been fascinated by how machines interpret our world and us: how algorithms decide who is seen, tracked, and recognized, often with unsettling consequences for personal privacy.

-I believe we can engineer fabrics to confuse these systems.
+I believe fabrics to confuse these systems can be created.
 My goal is to build a **reproducible, science-driven process** to design and test these adversarial textiles.
 I test them rigorously against multiple models in real-world conditions to create a wardrobe that protects my privacy... and yours.

 ### Wait, Hasn't This Been Done Before?